 Twitter Text Editor is a standalone, flexible API that provides a full-featured rich text editor for iOS applications.
-We use this for Tweet and Fleet composers on Twitter for iOS.
+We use this for Tweet composers on Twitter for iOS.

 Today we’re happy to share Twitter Text Editor so iOS developers outside Twitter can add robust text editing to their applications.